bgoonz/web-dev-notes-resource-site/2-content/misc/console-commands.md

 Here is the same list in Firefox and, while it looks similar, there are three minor differences.
 For example, `console.debug()` is not color-coded and `console.info()` has an additional icon next to it.
 In Chrome, both `console.error()` and `console.warn()` can be expanded to show additional information about the output while Firefox only does this with `console.error()`.
 This additional information provides a trace of the lines of code involved to get to where the particular command was called.

 One thing that is useful about these five commands is that the browsers provide filtering options to show or hide each type as you wish.
-Firefox has them right there at the top of the console above the output while Chrome hides them in a dropdown, labeled “All levels” which you can see in the earlier Chrome console screenshot.
-“All levels” is there because I have all five set to be shown.
-If you were to choose the “Default” option then the debug output (listed as “Verbose”) is hidden while the others are shown.
-Unchecking “Info”, “Warnings”, or “Errors” causes the dropdown to display a different title such as “Custom levels” or “Errors only” depending on what is selected.
+Firefox has them right there at the top of the console above the output while Chrome hides them in a dropdown, labeled "All levels" which you can see in the earlier Chrome console screenshot.
+"All levels" is there because I have all five set to be shown.
+If you were to choose the "Default" option then the debug output (listed as "Verbose") is hidden while the others are shown.
+Unchecking "Info", "Warnings", or "Errors" causes the dropdown to display a different title such as "Custom levels" or "Errors only" depending on what is selected.

 The intentions for usage of error and warn are easy to determine; how to use the other choices is up to you.
 If you do make extensive use of the different options then you might consider documenting the expectations of each as to not confuse things late in the project — especially if it is a team project.